dmayes403/timesheet_walkthrough/unit-05/pt1-service-injection.md

 ];
 ```

-Don't forget to import the department interface into the file as well.
+Don't forget to import the department interface into the `department.service.ts` file as well.
 Your `departments.service.ts` file should look like the image below.

 ![](img/department_variable.png)

+## Acceptance Test

+Run `ng serve` and make sure that your application start without errors.